simylein/minecraft-server/README.md

 ./setup.sh
 ```

-done
+Now you got two directorys

-Now you do have minecraft directory with different Scripts.
+One is called "minecraft" and has all the scripts in it and the otherone is called backups-minecraft

-Those automate the start, stop, restart, update and backup procedure.
+These Scripts automate the start, stop, restart, update and backup procedure.

 each one can be executed with:
 ```